zuhalal/latihan-react-context/README.md

 #### - make context to prevent unnecessary API hit
 #### - implement context so random user generated same as in navbar
+#### - implement context so my favorite movies generated same as in navbar with only hit api once